ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 <br> Hi, my name is Chen Liu.
 <br> My name in my native language is 刘 晨 (family name followed by given name), pronounced as "Leo Chen".
 <br>
-<br> I am a first year CS PhD student at Yale.
+<br> I am a second year CS PhD student at Yale.
 <br> My area of research is primarily deep learning in healthcare.
-<br> I worked on medical imaging a lot in the past, and I am gradually shifting focus to computational biology.
+<br> I worked on medical imaging a lot in the past, and I am recently focusing on understanding and interpreting the neural network manifolds.
 <br>
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->